 Pumpkin Chocolate Chip bars are the perfect pumpkin treat.
 These bars are soft and moist, and loaded with chocolate chunks.
 Pumpkin Bars are super easy to make.
-This Pumpkin Chocolate C recipe is from Sabine Vernier's new book.
+This Pumpkin Chocolate Chip bar recipe is from Sabine Vernier's new book.

 Table of contents